euan-forrester/save-file-converter/README.md

 Occassionally there's a need to use the tool offline, such as when you'll be without an Internet connection for an extended period.
 There's 2 methods to achieve this:

+### Method 1: Use a website saving tool

+You can't just right click on the page and select Save As... because the site is divided internally into many different files, and that will only download some of them.

+Google `website saving tool` or something similar to find an up-to-date list of such tools.

-### Method 1: Build it locally (for people comfortable with the command line and development tools)
+### Method 2: Build it locally (for people comfortable with the command line and development tools)

 You may need to modify some of these steps depending on your development environment, but this should give you the general idea.